 What Kind of Popcorn is Best?

 As I mentioned, I highly recommend making your own popcorn.
 It is truly so easy to do, and you can’t beat the freshness it delivers!
+Make it on the stovetop or air popper for best results.

-You can make this recipe using storebought popcorn if you need to in a pinch.
+Otherwise, you can make this recipe using storebought popcorn if you need to in a pinch.
 I would recommend grabbing a bag of already popped, lightly salted popcorn in this case (and possibly skipping the flaky sea salt on top, depending on how salty the popcorn already is).

 How to Make Chocolate Drizzled Popcorn